Bengal Renaissance: Education

 Despite the East India Company's initial hostility to missionaries, the colonial government later saw the advantages of their contribution to educating and training the local population.
-This was especially because, as Killingley noted, "in the innovations of the early nineteenth century, government initiative had less impact than the work of Christian missions, and of individuals … who responded to the demand for literacy, numeracy and related skills created by growing commercial and administrative activity."
+This was especially because, as Killingley noted, "in the innovations of the early nineteenth century, government initiative had less impact than the work of Christian missions, and of individuals ... who responded to the demand for literacy, numeracy and related skills created by growing commercial and administrative activity."
 In 1800, the Baptist Missionary Society established a centre in Srirampur, West Bengal, from which it ran a network of schools that taught literacy, mathematics, physics, geography, and other so-called "useful knowledge."
 Other missionary societies followed soon after, working along similar lines.
-These missionaries, which were largely dependent on local, indigenous teachers and families, and the colonial government, which sometimes supported them with grants, were also cautious about introducing Christian teachings or the Bible.
+These missionaries, who were largely dependent on local, indigenous teachers and families, and the colonial government, which sometimes supported them with grants, were also cautious about introducing Christian teachings or the Bible.

 Education was also believed to be necessary in reversing the apparent moral decline many colonial administrators saw in Bengal society.
-To give an example, a British judge in Bengal recommended the London Missionary Society's schools, "for the dissemination of morality and general improvement of society among natives of all persuasion without interfering with their religious prejudices."
+To give an example, a British judge in Bengal recommended the London Missionary Society's schools "for the dissemination of morality and general improvement of society among natives of all persuasion without interfering with their religious prejudices."
 Missionaries, however, were not the only channels through which education was promoted.
-For instance, individuals in Calcutta such as Rammohan Roy, the conservative Hindu scholar, Radhakanta Deb, Shib Chandra Sarkar to the atheist philanthropist, David Hare, and other British officials often collaborated in the Calcutta School Book Society and the Calcutta School Society.
-Some of the other institutions of learning established during this period include the Chittagong College; Indian Statistical Institute; the Hindu School, the oldest modern educational institution in Asia; Jadavpur University; Presidency University, Kolkata; the University of Calcutta, the University of Dhaka, the oldest university in Bangladesh; and Visva-Bharati University.
+For instance, individuals in Calcutta such as conservative Hindu scholar Rammohan Roy, Radhakanta Deb, atheist philanthropist Shib Chandra Sarkar, David Hare, and other British officials often collaborated in the Calcutta School Book Society and the Calcutta School Society.
+Some of the other institutions of learning established during this period include the Chittagong College; Indian Statistical Institute; the Hindu School, the oldest modern educational institution in Asia; Jadavpur University; Presidency University, Kolkata; the University of Calcutta; the University of Dhaka, the oldest university in Bangladesh; and Visva-Bharati University.